 This information sheet explains the police response when receiving a report of family violence and lists some specialist Aboriginal services.

 - people who are harmed by family violence

 - the person who is committing family violence

-Please feel free to download this information sheet, see the family violence publications page for more resources
+Download this information sheet, see the family violence publications page for more resources.

 Koori Family Violence Police Protocols